 Vernon

-Mainstreet Connections opened in downtown Vernon in 2008 as an expansion of the New Beginnings program which began in 2002.
+Mainstreet Connections opened in Vernon in 2008 as an expansion of the New Beginnings program which began in 2002.
 In April, 2021, Mainstreet Connections moved to a new location on 27th Street.
 Mainstreet is a resource for younger people who lead independent or semi-independent lives in the community and are not comfortable in traditional programs.
 Thanks to extra funding from organizations and foundations such as the Community Foundation of the North Okanagan, United Way and the Leon and Thea Koerner Foundation, it also reaches out to young people in the area who can be considered ‘at risk’.
-It offers a wide range of innovative services and activities including:
+It offers a wide range of innovative services and activities.

 Seaton